codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 ==========

-A configuration file can also specify any number of "registrars", which are any other clases which might provide additional configuration properties.
+A configuration file can also specify any number of "registrars", which are any other classes which might provide additional configuration properties.
 This is done by adding a ``registrars`` property to your configuration file, holding an array of the names of candidate registrars.::